git/git.github.io/rev_news/drafts/edition-26.md

 TLS implementation, so it is not enough to use a different SHA-1 implementation.

-About that Peff wrote that, when building with NO_OPENSSL, `git imap-send` uses the curl imap implementation instead of our custom imap implementation that can optionally use OpenSSL.
+About that Jeff King, alias Peff, wrote that, when building with NO_OPENSSL, `git imap-send` uses the curl imap implementation instead of our custom imap implementation that can optionally use OpenSSL.
 Curl itself may be compiled to use either OpenSSL or GnuTLS.

 <!---
 ### Reviews